ibm-cloud-docs/account/context-restrictions-manage.md

 Context-based restrictions can define and enforce access restrictions for its own {{site.data.keyword.cloud}} resources.
 You can define these restrictions based on contexts, such as network zones and endpoint types.
 For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis&interface=ui).
 {: shortdesc}

-You can also use the [Context-Based Restrictions module](https://github.com/terraform-ibm-modules/terraform-ibm-cbr) to manage context-based restrictions as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
-{: tip}

 The context-based restriction service manages rules and network zones, so it is possible to lose all ability to manage these resources if you cannot satisfy a rule on the context-based restriction service.
 Attempts to create or update such a rule are permitted only if the context of the request satisfies the new or modified rule.

 If you can no longer satisfy a rule that targets the Context-based restrictions service, [open a support case](/unifiedsupport/cases/form) and provide a context that you can satisfy to restore your access.